 $500 for a Protest Appeal

-Check or money order, payable to Treasurer, City of Pittsburgh, is required.
-Fees are non-refundable, including if your request is denied.
 These fees cover the ZBA hearing only.
-Additional fees may be assessed for other zoning reviews, if the variance or special exception is granted.
-These will vary by project type.
+Additional fees may be assessed for other zoning reviews, such as site plan review or Planning Commission approval.
+These will vary by project.

 What is the Poster(s) For?